codio-content/MySQL-Altering_existing_databases_and_updating_data/.guides/content/Alter--Add-f550.md

 You guessed right.
-An error would ocurr if you forget to define the data type to the new or existing table column.
+An error would occur if you forget to define the data type to the new or existing table column.

 Just as when we _create_ a new database table where column names must be defined with data types and constraints, the `ALTER TABLE t_name ADD column data_type();` SQL statement, designed to add columns to a table, needs to have the proper information.